1 Part Course |

 • Maximising competitive tension

-• Key financial points to negotiate and lock in – with a case study
+• Key financial points to negotiate and lock in, with a Case Study

 • Exclusivity – what does this change?